-Ariel Online Courses currently offers three courses.
+Ariel Online Courses currently offers several courses.
 Once we have completed producing 20 online courses we will begin to offer Associate’s Degree Level Certificates in “Messianic Jewish Studies.”
 We plan on adding three to five new high-quality, scholarly, in-depth Ariel Online Courses per year.
 So, the bottomline is that we cannot provide completion certificates or degree level certificates until we have completed producing our first 20 courses.

 Our goal, if the Lord graciously enables us, is to eventually have 60 online courses and thus be able to offer Bachelor’s and Master’s Level degrees in Messianic Jewish Studies.
 It will take several years to produce this number of high quality courses, so please keep this mind.